COVID-19 pandemic in Washington (state): November

-July

 Government response

 On February 29, Governor Jay Inslee declared a state of emergency after the first US death attributable to COVID-19 occurred in a man in his 50s with an underlying chronic health condition who had been admitted to EvergreenHealth Medical Center after complaining of severe breathing problems.
 In a statement, Inslee said, "It is a sad day in our state as we learn that a Washingtonian has died from COVID-19.
 Our hearts go out to their family and friends.
 We will continue to work toward a day where no one dies from this virus."
 A second man in his 70s died at the same hospital a day later, the second US death attributable to COVID-19.
 By March 2, the death toll in the Seattle area had risen to six, nine by March 3 11 by March 5, and 18 by March 8.

 Researchers at the Fred Hutchinson Cancer Research Center and the University of Washington analyzed the genomes of the first reported case in Snohomish County from January 20 and a more recent case on February 28, and determined that the virus strain was related.
 Their findings indicate that the virus may have been spreading through the community for close to six weeks.
 A drive-through testing facility was opened by the University of Washington Medical Center in North Seattle, which as of March 10 is only open to students and employees.

 Seattle mayor Jenny Durkan declared a civil emergency on March 3.
 On March 3, Public Health – Seattle & King County began establishing the White Center COVID-19 quarantine site.
 On March 5, United States Vice President Mike Pence visited the state governor at Washington State Emergency Operations Center on Camp Murray, north of the state capital Olympia, to discuss the crisis.
 On March 5, the number of confirmed cases jumped from 39 the previous day to 70, of which 51 were in King County and 18 in Snohomish County.
 On March 5, Inslee announced that the state would cover the costs of testing for Washington residents without health insurance.
 At a news briefing with Inslee, Vice President Pence said that Air Force Two delivered 100,000 air-filtering N95 respirators, 100,000 surgical masks and 2,500 face shields to Washington.
 The same day, Washington's insurance commissioner, Mike Kreidler issued an emergency order to state health insurers requiring them to waive copays and deductibles for any consumer requiring coronavirus testing, effective until May 4.

 On March 9, Governor Inslee announced new rules—including mandatory screening for visitors and staff—for nursing homes to slow the spread of the virus.
 The state was also considering mandatory measures of social distancing to prevent spread.
 The governor's office announced that workers who have reduced hours or temporary unemployment due to the outbreak are eligible for unemployment benefits.